 The Insurance industry is going through massive changing times.
 The present and next years are going to change the entire industry as we know it.

 That’s leading to ongoing changes in the distribution segment of the industry, but more excitingly, we are starting to see movement in the fundamentals of insurance — policy creation, underwriting, and claims management.
+It is now easier than ever to find the best car insurance companies with a few simple steps using an online service like autoinsurance.org.

 A new report from Business Insider Intelligence, briefly review major changes in the insurtech segment over the past year.
 The report and research will then examine how startups and legacy players across the insurance value chain are using technology to develop new business models that cut costs or boost revenue, and, in some cases, both.
 Additionally, we will provide our take on the future of insurance as insurtech continues to proliferate.